pcarbo/genetic-data-analysis-rcc-1/episodes/04-admixture.md

 proportions for specific groups of samples with the same label suggest about the history of these groups?

-:orange_book: How would you explain, broadly speaking, the differences in the population patterns captured by ADMIXTURE and the patterns captured by PCA?
+:orange_book: How would you explain, broadly speaking, some of the of the differences you have observed in the population patterns captured by ADMIXTURE and the population patterns captured by PCA?

 :pencil2: Revisit the admixture results with K=11 populations.